 Swirled Christmas Cookies

-image of a green, red, and white swirled christmas cookie
+image of a swirled pinwheel christmas cookie

 Let’s Make These Swirled Christmas Cookies Together!